Untied Ulysses: Memory-Efficient Context Parallelism via Headwise Chunking: Experiments

+For standard Ulysses and Ring Attention baselines, we use the USP implementation, as it provides an easy-to-use interface for modifications.
+Additionally, we also compare with the native Ring Attention implementation from PyTorch.
+Our experiments omit ALST, because our modified version of USP-Ulysses that uses DS-Ulysses, offloaded activation checkpointing, and tiling for MLP / CELoss integrates all improvements from the ALST design.
+However, unlike ALST, we do not offload optimizer states to the CPU to avoid throughput degradation.

-For multi-node experiments, we use a similar setup as USP-Hybrid, using \textit{8-ulysses-2-ring}, that is, Ulysses over 8 GPUs within the node, and Ring across 2 nodes.
-This is a common setup for hybrid context parallelism (e.g.~\citealp{wan}) to allow faster all-to-all for Ulysses within the node, and slower ring communication across nodes.
-Note that FPDT does not support hybrid sequence parallelism, so we use the standard \textit{16-ulysses-1-ring} setup.
+For multi-node experiments, we use a similar setup as USP-Hybrid with \textit{8-ulysses-2-ring}, which denotes using Ulysses over 8 GPUs within the node and Ring Attention across 2 nodes.
+This is a common setup (e.g.,~\citealp{wan}) to allow faster all-to-all communication for Ulysses within the node, and slower ring communication across nodes.
+Note that FPDT does not support hybrid context parallelism, so we use the standard \textit{16-ulysses-1-ring} setup.